JanssenProject/jans/docs/admin/auth-server/openid-features/acrs.md

   to any reason, then the Janssen Server uses the [internal server ACR](#1-internal-janssen-server-acr) to authenticate the end-user.

+## Errors

+### unmet_authentication_requirements

+If authorization request is sent to Authorization Endpoint with `acr_values` for which AS it not able to find "Person Authentication" custom script, it returns "unmet_authentication_requirements" with detail log in `jans-auth.log`.

 ## Want to contribute?

 If you have content you'd like to contribute to this page in the meantime, you can get started with our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).